nursejason/dota2/README.md

   - Finally a UI needs to be created in order for users to consume the service.

 - Includes:
-  - 1. Script to store match data.
-Runs every 30s
+  - 1. Script to store hero win/loss relation data.
+Runs every 30-45s
     - history.py
   - 2. Script to store hero data.
 Runs every day
     - hero_dump.py
-  - 3. Script to generate win-loss-relations.
-Runs every day
+  - ~~3.
+Script to generate win-loss-relations.
+Runs every day~~
   - 4. Generate API to pull win-loss-relations
   - 5. Create UI Component